 When an artwork is first assessed and checked, our conservator can see the level of surface dirt that has settled.
 Once our conservator is satisfied that the artwork is ready to be cleaned, some preliminary tests are carried out, in much the same way that we test different cleaning agents in small patches on oil paintings to determine the most effective one.
 The tests are also specific to the method of cleaning that our conservator will carry out.
 A watercolour will either require a ‘dry’ clean or a float wash.
 This second option sees a watercolour being treated with our cleaning solution to lift the contaminants while submerged.

 The tests we comprehensively carry out ensures the stability of the artwork, and checks that the materials, including the type of paint or ink, will respond to the treatment well.
 These tests are carried out in a small area (again, much like with oil paintings) to check that the treatments are safe for the artwork.
 The colours will not run or become faded.
 The preliminary tests will guarantee that the cleaning will purely lift the contaminants and dirt lying on the painting.
 These same treatments also apply to other works on paper such as maps, prints and drawings.
 The tests are carried out and then the best option for cleaning is determined.

 Does cleaning a watercolour cause damage?

-As we have explored, there will be no damage caused to your watercolour or work-on-paper by cleaning.
+There will be no damage caused to your watercolour or paper by cleaning.
 The tests are vital and are carried out with every artwork to assess its condition, any variables that need to be considered and the treatment that will be most effective.
 We would never clean a watercolour or work-on-paper without first completing these checks.

 Can watercolours be cleaned with bread?